-The Chemically Defined Flavourings - Group 16 (CDG16) is a grouped application for which authorisation as feed additive is sought under the category "sensory additives", functional group 2(b) "flavouring compounds" [1], according to the classification system of Annex I of Regulation (EC) No 1831/2003.
-The CDG16 application contains four flavouring compounds (1,8-Cineole, 2-(2-Methylprop-1-enyl)-4-methyltetrahydropyran, Theaspirane and 1,5,5,9-Tetramethyl-13-oxatricyclo[8.3.0.0.(4.9)]tridecane) belonging to the group - described in Annex I of Commission Regulation (EC) No 1565/2000 [2] as - "Aliphatic and alicyclic ethers".
+The Chemically Defined Flavourings - Group 25 (CDG25) is a grouped application for which authorisation as feed additive is sought under the category "sensory additives", functional group 2(b) "flavouring compounds" [1], according to the classification system of Annex I of Regulation (EC) No 1831/2003.
+The CDG25 application contains 16 flavouring compounds (listed in Table 1) belonging to the group - described in Annex I of Commission Regulation (EC) No 1565/2000 [2] as - "phenol derivatives containing ring-alkyl, ring-alkoxy, and side-chains with an oxygenated functional group".

-In the current application submitted according to Article 4(1) (new use in water) and Article 10(2) (re-evaluation of additives already authorised under Directive 70/524/EC) of Regulation (EC) No 1831/2003, the authorisation for all species and categories is requested [1].
+In the current application submitted according to Article 4(1) (new use in water) and Article 10(2) (re-evaluation of additives already authorised under Directive 70/524/EC) of Regulation (EC) No 1831/2003, the authorisation for all species is requested [1].